yihui/yihui.org/content/en/2017-08-24-so-gh-email.md

 ## Two StackOverflow Examples

 I have pushed people to StackOverflow many times in the past, and I'd say most of the time it worked pretty well.
 For example, Stéphane Laurent asked me a question in a Github issue and I asked him to post it on StackOverflow instead, although I felt that I actually knew the answer at that time.
 [He did it](https://stackoverflow.com/q/45409750/559676).
-Half an hour later, CL (I don't know the real name) answered it, which was exactly an answer that I'd type out.
+Half an hour later, CL (I don't know his real name) answered it, which was exactly an answer that I'd type out.
 As a token of appreciation that he read the source code of **knitr**, I rewarded him 500 points.

 This morning I received an email about a **knitr** question.
 I was very happy that the sender read my email policy before.
 Actually she posted [the question](https://stackoverflow.com/q/44656046/559676) on StackOverflow two months ago, and waited till today to email me with the link to the post.
 I very much appreciate her patience.
 Again, as a sign of appreciation, I answered the question a few minutes later.
 It is actually a good question.
 Had this question come to my inbox first, I'd probably have ignored it.